Nickel Metal Profile

-Pure nickel was first extracted by Baron Axel Fredrik Cronstedt in 1751, but it was known to exist much earlier.
+Baron Axel Fredrik Cronstedt first extracted pure nickel in 1751, but it was known to exist much earlier.
 Chinese documents from around 1500BC make reference to 'white copper' (baitong), which was very likely an alloy of nickel and silver.
-Fifteenth century German miners, who believed they could extract copper from nickel ores in Saxony, referred to the metal as kupfernickel - 'the devil's copper' - partly due to their futile attempts to extract copper from the ore, but also likely in part due to the health effects caused by the high arsenic content in the ore.
+Fifteenth-century German miners, who believed they could extract copper from nickel ores in Saxony, referred to the metal as kupfernickel, 'the devil's copper,' partly due to their futile attempts to extract copper from the ore, but also likely in part due to the health effects caused by the high arsenic content in the ore.

 In 1889, James Riley made a presentation to the Iron and Steel Institute of Great Britain on how the introduction of nickel could strengthen traditional steels.
 Riley's presentation resulted in a growing awareness of nickel's beneficial alloying properties and coincided with the discovery of large nickel deposits in New Caledonia and Canada.